Skip to content

 With the proper framework (e.g., Extensible Markup Language (XML) used on websites and Resource Description Framework (RDF) used by business solutions) computers can understand what data means, what it's about, and how it's connected.

-This semantic layer makes it possible to search for information more easily because the system understands what you're asking for.
+This semantic layer makes it easier to search for information because the system understands what you're asking for.

 Even when systems use different terms to label the same things, a comprehensive semantic network can understand that these are synonyms and provide the complete data set contained within the concept and all its descriptors.